auth0/docs/articles/migrations/guides/linkedin-api-deprecation.md

 # Migration to LinkedIn API V2

-In December 2018, LinkedIn [deprecated the current version of their sign-in API](https://engineering.linkedin.com/blog/2018/12/developer-program-updates).
+In December 2018, LinkedIn [deprecated version 1.0 of their sign-in API](https://engineering.linkedin.com/blog/2018/12/developer-program-updates).
 The final shutdown date is set for March 1st, 2019.
-LinkedIn is replacing the sign-in API with [a new version that has some key differences](https://docs.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/migration-faq?context=linkedin/consumer/context).
+LinkedIn is replacing the sign-in API with [version 2.0 that has some key differences](https://docs.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/migration-faq?context=linkedin/consumer/context).

 We've added the option to set the LinkedIn API version for LinkedIn Connections.
 On the Auth0 Dashboard you can change the API version for a LinkedIn Connection by selecting a **Strategy Version** under the connection's settings.